pingswept/design-for-fab/content/logistics/projects.md

 * Thursday, April 28, 10:30 AM: preliminary trials on the course.
 This is mandatory.
 * May 9, 3:30 PM: final trials on the course.
 We will invite a crowd.

-# P4: Gravity-powered record player

-With a partner, build a gravity-powered record player.
-It should be able to play a 7" diameter record for 4.5 minutes at 45 RPM.
-If you decide you need a horn to amplify the sound, **do not 3D print one**.
-Instead, use folded sheet metal, cardboard, or the like.
-You might make a trigger mechanism that would start the record playing.

-### You will be given:

-*   1 vinyl record
-*   4 or 5 steel needles
-*   As many bricks as you request, within reason

-Please set your learning goals for the project on Canvas as soon as you have time.

-### A few pieces of advice

-As you think about your learning goals, it would be pretty safe to assume that all of you will be able to make a record spin.
-Sure, you might have a last-minute failure where some pulley comes loose on a shaft, but generally, you'll get it.

-You will probably also find that the sound of the needle is surprisingly audible, even with a hastily constructed paper horn for amplification.

-For most of you, the major challenge of the project will be figuring out how to control the speed of the record so that it spins at a constant rate.
-If you have no method of speed control, your record player will start slow, then spin really fast for a few seconds, and then tail off dreadfully.
-Having a low-friction system is also pretty important-- it's difficult to control speed if the thing is really difficult to spin in the first place.
-Actually playing for 4.5 minutes is a pretty ambitious goal, but can be done with a low-friction system.

-P4 proto: Thursday, March 31, at the start of class.
-The record should spin under gravity power by this date.

-P4 final: Tuesday, April 12, at the start of class.
-(Was previously April 7.)

 # P2: Build a wind-powered car

 Build a small vehicle (less than 40 cm long) that can drive **upwind** without any source of energy other than the wind.
 We will use a fan for testing.